 Starting in 2012, The Holiday Hoops Invitational will benefit a newly formed foundation to be known as The Holiday Hoops Foundation.
 This foundation will award grants to youth sports teams and organizations around the mid-Michigan area focusing on those who serve and support under-privileged youths.

-East Lansing High School now serves as the host and presenter of The Holiday Hoops Invitational.
+Lansing Community College now serves as the host and presenter of The Holiday Hoops Invitational.
 Borek, now a Store manager with The Kroger Company remains as the Tournament Director.
 The Holiday Hoops Invitational welcomes new supporters and thanks those who have supported the event throughout the years.
-The tournament philosphy remains the same and we will continue to provide players and coaches an opportunity of a lifetime playing on the Breslin Center court.
+The tournament philosophy remains the same and we will continue to provide players and coaches an opportunity of a lifetime playing in a first class tournament experience.